DaveCTurner/paxos-dojo/README.md

   // as proposal 3 has not been accepted, but this is unnecessary and makes the
   // implementation more complicated.
 ```

+### Comms details TODO

+The modules will communicate via a central bus running in the cloud.
+Performing
+a HTTP GET will return a JSON-formatted message, if one is available.
+If not,
+the bus will wait for a while to see if one becomes available, and eventually
+return `204 No Content` if the wait is fruitless.
+The module should then retry
+its GET.
+Messages can be sent with a separate HTTP POST to the bus.

+TODO Links to example code for interfacing with the bus.

 ### Protocol Flows